vircadia/vircadia-docs-sphinx/docs/source/create/entities/zone-tutorial.md

 ### Nest One Zone Inside the Other

 To nest a zone, you have to resize one zone to make it smaller than the other, and change its position to bring it inside the larger zone.

-1. In the 'Entity List' window, select 'Zone-1'.
+1. In Interface, pull up your HUD or Tablet and go to **Create**.
+2. Select 'Zone-1' either from the Entity List or directly in Interface.
-2. In the 'Properties' tab, change the dimensions of 'Zone-1' to `x=5, y=10, z=5`.
+3. In the 'Properties' tab, change the dimensions of 'Zone-1' to `x=5, y=10, z=5`.
-3. If you created both zones without moving your avatar, you don't need to change the zone's position.
+4. If you created both zones without moving your avatar, you don't need to change the zone's position.
 'Zone-1' will already be inside 'Zone-2'.
 If you moved while creating the zones, select 'Zone-1' and move it inside 'Zone-2'.

 ### Add Different Lighting Effects to Each Zone